NOTE: The 2025 NBRC Catalyst Program timeline is now available.

 NBRC Overview

 The NBRC is a federal-state partnership supporting community and economic development projects within eligible counties in New Hampshire, Maine, Vermont, and New York.
-Its primary program is the Catalyst Program, which beginning in 2024 will accept application in spring and fall for either infrastructure or non-infrastructure projects.
-This year, infrastructure projects are eligible for up to $1,000,000 in funding and to non-infrastructure projects up to $500,000 in funding.
+Its primary program is the Catalyst Program, which, beginning in 2024, it will accept applications in spring and fall for infrastructure or non-infrastructure projects.
+In 2024, infrastructure projects are eligible for up to $1,000,000 in funding, and non-infrastructure projects up to $500,000 in funding.

 Application materials and more information on key dates are now available on the NBRC's website.